mariusgarenaux/cwl2nx/README.md

 ## Example Usage

-> You will find an example of workflow in the GitHub repository : [workflow_example.cwl.yaml](https://raw.githubusercontent.com/mariusgarenaux/cwl2nx/refs/heads/main/workflow_example.cwl.yaml)
+> You will find an example of workflow in the GitHub repository : [workflow_example.cwl.yaml](https://raw.githubusercontent.com/mariusgarenaux/cwl2nx/refs/heads/main/workflow_example.cwl.yaml).
+Other examples can be found here : https://workflowhub.org

 ### Straightforward conversion

 ```python
 from cwl2nx import CWLToNetworkxConnector